senntore/Thought-Spores/README.md

 # Thought-Splores
- An interactive exploration of different thought patterns that float in our world.
+ An interactive exploration of different thought patterns that floating in our world.
 Made in Godot